Jump to:

 - Finger pattern games: copy adult in positioning individual

-fingers as demonstrated, working on moving just one finger at a time
+fingers as demonstrated, working on moving just one finger

-- Hold a tube of toothpaste or a small bottle in one hand and try
+- Hold a tube of toothpaste or a small bottle in one hand

 to remove/replace the lid without using the other hand